Glossary

 Sustainability Disclosure Requirements (SDR) Regulation: The UK Government’s requirements for corporate disclosures on the sustainability-related risks and opportunities that companies face.

-Transition Plan: A plan that sets out how an organisation aims to transition to a way of working that aligns with a low-carbon economy.
+Transition Plan (Net Zero Transition Plan): A plan that sets out how an organisation aims to transition to a way of working that aligns with a low-carbon economy.
 It includes not only its climate commitments, but the roadmap (and associated risks) to achieving them.
-For a UK-based financial services company, the plan should align with guidance from Glasgow Financial Alliance for Net Zero and the UK Transition Plan Taskforce.

-Underwriting: The process of selecting which risks an insurance company can cover and deciding the premiums and terms of
+Underwriting: The process of selecting which risks an insurance company can cover and deciding the premiums and basis of coverage.